-The Proposed Action would impact approximately 17 acres of a 100-year floodplain designated Zone AE through construction of the Deice Pad and detention pond.
-However, these impacts would not be significant and would not result in: 1) a considerable probability of the loss of human life; 2) likely future damage associated with the encroachment that could be substantial in cost or extent, including interruption of service or loss of vital transportation facility; or 3) a notable adverse impact on natural and beneficial floodplain values.
+The Proposed Action would impact approximately 17 acres of a 100-year floodplain designated Zone AE through construction of the Deice Pad and detention pond.35 However, these impacts would not be significant and would not result in: 1) a considerable probability of the loss of human life; 2) likely future damage associated with the encroachment that could be substantial in cost or extent, including interruption of service or loss of vital transportation facility; or 3) a notable adverse impact on natural and beneficial floodplain values.
 Design measures considered to minimize floodplain encroachments include culverting Coffey Creek and construction of a detention basin downstream of the proposed deice pad.

 Development within a FEMA regulated stream requires approval and possible FEMA flood map revisions governed by the State of North Carolina and Mecklenburg County.
 Discussions with Mecklenburg County confirmed that the planned improvements (both detention basin and upstream Coffey Creek culvert) are within a regulated floodplain requiring a new hydraulic model and revised mapping to be submitted to Mecklenburg County and subsequently to the State Floodplain Mapping Program for approval.
+A hydraulic model analysis was conducted in coordination with Mecklenburg County and the State Floodplain Mapping Program is ongoing.
 A Conditional Letter of Map Revision (CLOMR) would be submitted to the Federal Emergency Management Agency (FEMA) to demonstrate any modifications to the existing regulatory floodway, Base Flood Elevations (BFEs), or Special Flood Hazard Areas (SFHAs) that would be generated by the construction.
 After construction, a Letter of Map Revision (LOMR) would be submitted to FEMA to modify the Flood Insurance Rate Map (FIRM) or Flood Boundary and Floodway Map (FBFM), as applicable.
 Additionally, a Floodplain Development Permit would be required from the local Floodplain Administrator.
 Construction would not take place without approvals from both FEMA and from the Floodplain Administrator, satisfying both federal and local requirements.